berkes/bitcoin-presentatie/technisch/01_slides.md

     @@@ ruby
     expected_hash = 000012345
     payload = "The Blockchain" +
-              "The sha-sum of the last block"
+              "The sha of last block"
+              "An extra transaction..."
-              "An extra transaction where I get BTC 25" nonce = 1
+              "... where I get BTC 25"
+    nonce = 1

     untill(hash == expected_hash) {